Skip to content

 Script Development / Return File DFF.RESP_FILE

-file_path str Required Specifies the path to the returned file (relative to the resource file directory).
+file_path str Required Specifies the path of the file to return (relative to the resource file directory)

-download bool / str True Downloads the file by default and saves it with the same name as the original file.
+download bool / str True By default, the file is downloaded with the same name as the original file

-When set to False, instructs the browser to open the file directly if possible.
+When set to False, the browser will try to open the file directly

-When set to a string, uses the specified value as the downloaded filename.
+When set to a string, the specified value will be used as the download filename

-DFF.RESP_FILE(...) will automatically populate the HTTP Content-Type header based on the file extension, defaulting to file_path.
-If a download string is specified, the download value will be used as the filename.
+DFF.RESP_FILE(...) automatically fills in the HTTP Content-Type header based on the file extension.
+By default, it uses the file_path.
+When a download string is specified, it uses that value as the filename for download.

-The 'resource file directory' refers to the /data/resources folder within the container, which will be mounted to the host machine's disk after normal deployment to achieve persistent storage.
+The 'Resource File Directory' refers to the /data/resources folder in the container.
+After normal deployment, this folder is mounted to the host disk for persistent storage.

 Example